Here's a statistic that has been floating around my brain for more than 30 years ... and it's time to apply it in a new way.

 Name - Team - Goals - Assists - Goals Created

-What happens when we add in the numbers from 2023-24?
-The top 10 changes, naturally, since we are covering two seasons:
+What happens when we add in the leaders from the last two seasons?
+This:

 Name - Team - Year - Goals - Assists - Goals Created